 They’d been at it now for hours; it was like being in a fight, sometimes, Steve thought.
 His body quivering at the edge of failure, falling apart, unable to give him just one more minute of strength, Bucky’s hot wet mouth on Steve’s cock and Steve’s hips arcing off the bed like that would give him the climax at last he desperately sought.
 Bucky’s hands that shaped him like wet clay.

-There were times, like this, when Bucky would spread Steve out on these soft, cool sheets as if he was a banquet, and Steve was reduced to moaning helpless entreaties and endearments.
+There were times, like this, when Bucky would spread Steve out on these soft, cool sheets as if he were a banquet, and Steve was reduced to moaning helpless entreaties and endearments.
 He lost all his vocabulary as Bucky sucked him off, his metal hand—never as cold as Steve expected—teasing into his ass or gripping his cock with that otherworldly sensation.

 After he came, Bucky grinned and strolled to the bathroom, swished water around in his mouth and spat in the sink, flopped down on the bed next to him and drew Steve’s arm over his shoulder.
 “Where to tonight?” he asked, muffled against Steve’s ribs.
 “You still haven’t shown me Asgard.”